yauh/meteor-with-style/Readme.md

 * perform linting on Meteor (JavaScript) code
 * utilize js-beautify to format code according to style requirements

+You can find the associated slides [on slideshare](http://de.slideshare.net/stephanhochhaus/writing-meteor-code-with-style).
+Also this repository contains a sample Meteor application so you can get started with some style experiments on your own.

 ## Why worry about style?

 Two reasons why you should decide on a style and enforce it: